-The Bachelor of Business Administration is awarded upon completion of 120 credits, as designated by the program.
-A maximum of 60 credits can be transferred from other institutions.
-Students must maintain a 2.0 cumulative grade point average and fulfill all requirements in a timely manner.
+The Bachelor of Business Administration degree is awarded for completion of 120 credits.
+A maximum of 60 credits may be transferred from other institutions.
+Students must maintain a 2.0 cumulative GPA and fulfill all requirements in a timely manner.

 *The two first-year studio courses — Drawing/Imaging and either Space/Materiality or Time — can be taken in either sequence, one in the fall semester and one in the spring.